solver-fox/REstate-Dapp/README.md

-# HemProp - Decentralized Real Estate Marketplace
+# SlvfxProp - Decentralized Real Estate Marketplace

-HemProp is a decentralized application (dApp) built on the Ethereum blockchain that facilitates the buying, selling, and reviewing of real estate properties.
-This smart contract, written in Solidity, powers the core functionality of the HemProp platform.
+SlvfxProp is a decentralized application (dApp) built on the Ethereum blockchain that facilitates the buying, selling, and reviewing of real estate properties.
+This smart contract, written in Solidity, powers the core functionality of the SlvfxProp platform.

 ## Features